-First full year that generally continuous data collection began.
+1 First full year that generally continuous data collection began.

-National Weather Service Cooperative weather station; U.S. Geological Survey; Loudoun County Government
+2 National Weather Service Cooperative weather station; U.S. Geological Survey; Loudoun County Government

-NWS-COOP stations record liquid & frozen precipitation; USGS & Loudoun stations record rainfall only.
+3 NWS-COOP stations record liquid & frozen precipitation; USGS & Loudoun stations record rainfall only.

-Annual precipitation statistics based on site's period of available record through 2014 (see footnote 1).
+4 Annual precipitation statistics based on site's period of available record through 2015 (see footnote 1).

-Only four complete years of data (2011-2014) exists for this monitoring station.
+5 Only four complete years of data (2011-2014) exists for this monitoring station.
+Data from 2015 is suspect.

-Figure 4 presents annual precipitation data from the Dulles station from 1981 through 2014.
+Figure 4 presents annual precipitation data from the Dulles station from 1981 through 2015.
 Annual precipitation has alternated above and below the 30-year median for the last several years so that there has not been a prolonged, multi-year deficit or surplus of precipitation.

-In 2014 there were over 700,000 precipitation records collected at the seven stations.
+In 2015 there were over 700,000 precipitation records collected at the seven stations.

-Figure 5 shows 2014 monthly precipitation at the Dulles station in relation to monthly data for the 30-year period from 1981 through 2010.
-The data indicate that during 2014, February, April, May and August were above normal in rainfall, while July and September were below normal.
+Figure 5 shows 2015 monthly precipitation at the Dulles station in relation to monthly data for the 30-year period from 1981 through 2010.
+The data indicate that during 2015, January, March, June, October and December were above normal in rainfall, while July and September were below normal.

-The National Climatic Data Center reports on storms and tornados such as the touchdown in Middleburg on May 16, 2014.
+The National Climatic Data Center reports on storms and flash flooding that occurred on September 29, 2015.

 A graph of daily precipitation at the Dulles station is shown in Figure 6.
-Only one day during 2014 received a rainfall total greater than two inches.
-The largest storm occurred around April 30 with 3.99 inches and a weekly total of 5.48 inches.
-Over the entire year, there were 242 days with no recorded precipitation at the Dulles station.
+Only one day during 2015 received a rainfall total greater than two inches.
+The largest storm occurred around October 28 with 1.97 inches and a weekly total of 3.37 inches around October 1.
+Over the entire year, there were 239 days with no recorded precipitation at the Dulles station.